Thomas Birch Freeman: Gold Coast and Asante

-He sent the journal of his visits to the home board in London with a recommendation of George Maclean, the de facto Governor who served as the President of the Council of European Merchants at Cape Coast.
+He sent the journal of his visits to the home board in London with a recommendation of George Maclean, the de facto governor who served as the president of the Council of European Merchants at Cape Coast.
 Upon the invitation of the London mission committee, Freeman travelled to England in 1840, with his former student, William de Graft with the aim of fundraising £5000 for the expanding Gold Coast Mission to Asante and selecting six more missionaries.
-On 16 June 1840, T. B. Freeman met the Methodist Missionary Committee.
+On 16 June 1840, Freeman met the Methodist Missionary Committee.
 The Wesleyan Methodist Missionary Society was running a deficit of more than £20,000 in 1840.
 A resolution was passed to start a mission in Asante.
 Six missionaries were enrolled in the Wesleyan mission society and sent to the Gold Coast.
 While in England, Freeman and de Graft visited many English towns and cities and managed to raise £4650 from his appeal for funds.
 It is on record that they also visited Ireland.
 Freeman also visited the home of his old employers, Sir Robert Harland and Lady Harland.
 He presented some tropical plants to the Harlands.
 Mrs. Harland had a plant nursery/greenhouse built for the new flora from the Gold Coast.
-William de Graft preached at Langton Street Chapel, the home church of the then deceased Captain Potter of the Bristol merchant barque, “Congo”, who had first narrated the activities of the Cape Coast Bible Band, also known as the “Society for Promoting Christian Knowledge” to his fellow congregants.
-Captain Potter's widow, Mrs. Potter was present at church that day. de Graft also helped with translating English texts into the Fante language while in England.
-A special ordination and valedictory service was held at the Great Queen Street Chapel, London for Freeman and five other departing missionaries.
+De Graft preached at Langton Street Chapel, the home church of the then deceased Captain Potter of the Bristol merchant barque, Congo, who had first narrated the activities of the Cape Coast Bible Band, also known as the "Society for Promoting Christian Knowledge" to his fellow congregants.
+Captain Potter's widow, Mrs. Potter was present at church that day.
+De Graft also helped with translating English texts into the Fante language while in England.
+A special ordination and valedictory service was held at the Great Queen Street Chapel, London, for Freeman and five other departing missionaries.
 The ceremony was officiated by the ministers, Bunting, Hannah, Alder, Beecham and Hoole.
 In the company of ten other persons, Freeman departed from Gravesend for the Gold Coast on 3 December 1840, aboard the brig, Osborne; his ship docked at Cape Coast on 1 February 1841.
 The passengers included Mrs. Hesk, Mrs. Shipman, together with Messrs.
 Watson, William Thackwray and Charles Walden.
-On the first Sunday of the New Year, “a delightful and happy Covenant Service” was held aboard the Osborne.
-In 1841, four out of twelve Methodist missionaries, died on Gold Coast from tropical fever.
-William Thackwray, the Wesleyan missionary assigned to Domonasi died at Anomabu after a short illness of eight days.
+On the first Sunday of the New Year, "a delightful and happy Covenant Service" was held aboard the Osborne.
+In 1841, four out of 12 Methodist missionaries, died in the Gold Coast from tropical fever.
+William Thackwray, the Wesleyan missionary assigned to Domonasi, died at Anomabu after a short illness of eight days.
 Thackwray had previously been permitted by the chief of Ega to preach in the small town neighbouring Anomabo.
 Charles Walden died of fever on 29 July 1841.
 Mrs. Hesk died 28 August 1841 at Anomabo and was buried at the graveyard of the Wesleyan Methodist Church in Cape Coast.
 Three other missionaries returned to Britain due to ill-health.